-An excellent walk-through of the classical Indian philosophies of language: from the Sanskrit grammars of Panini and Patanjali, to Brahmanical realism, Buddhist scepticism, and Jain agnosticism.
+An excellent walk-through of the classical Indian philosophies of language: from the Sanskrit grammars of Panini and Patanjali, to Brahmanical realism, Buddhist skepticism, and Jain agnosticism.

-How deeply understanding the dependant origination of the chicken nugget helps us understand the entire modern world and how it got the way it is.
+How deeply understanding the dependent origination of the chicken nugget helps us understand the entire modern world and how it got the way it is.

 How did the Geluk school come to dominate Tibetan Buddhism?